halaszvarig/wemos-smartthings-integration/README.md

 ### Installation
 Setup the Arduino IDE and install the dependencies.

-Connect the components using the bases or using the stacking method, then use the Arduino IDE to compile and upload the specific code into the boards.
+Connect the components using the bases or using the stacking method, then use the Arduino IDE to compile and upload the specific code from the `arduino` folder into the boards.

 ### Initial wifi setup and basic operation
 During this process the Arduino IDE's built-in serial monitor can be used to get more debug information regarding the Wifi connection.